New Hampshire

 - Launched 2017

-New Hampshire’s Town Tuitioning Program, re-enacted and launched in 2017 to include private schools, allows towns that lack district schools at a student’s grade level to use public dollars for children to attend any public or approved private, non-religious school in or outside of New Hampshire.
+New Hampshire’s Town Tuitioning Program, re-enacted and launched in 2017 to include private schools, allows towns without district schools at a student’s grade level to use public dollars for students to attend any public or approved independent (private), non-religious school in or outside of New Hampshire.
 The “tuitioning” district pays the tuition directly to the “receiving” schools.
-Learn more about this program, including student funding and regulations on this page.

 We do not administer this program.